 OK, I'm finally back on trail.
-Even though the mess yesterday cost me some time, I'll still get to Cascade Locks on the 20th.
+Even though the mess yesterday cost me some time, I'll still get to Cascade Locks on

 I got a ride up to the trail this morning with Blanche.
 She picked up two hikers from the Best Western as well, and they turned out to be Fire Cracker & Tidy Camper.
 They were heading up to McKenzie Pass, to do what I did two days ago - hike up to Sentiam, and hitch back down to town.